You are welcome to visit the HA|AT team in Forestry, Room 111 to learn more about the latest tech-assisted learning options that we offer at UC.

 Text-to-Speech & Speech-to-Text Software

-- MS Word text to speech button gives instant reading access.
+- MS Word text to speech options gives instant reading access.

 - Immersive Reader is a Text-to-Speech tool in Microsoft 365.